hyf-project5/hyfer/README.md

-  In your MySQL shell run `mysql -u -p root  DB-name < DIRECTORY/DB_Schema.sql` not that the `DB_Schema.sql` is important to create all the required tables...
+  In your MySQL shell run `mysql -u -p root  DB-name < DIRECTORY/DB_Schema.sql`
+  * notes that the `DB_Schema.sql` is important to create all the required tables...

   then create `config.js` file in the database folder, and follow the paste the content from